SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/install.rst

 ==========================================

-The SpinalSim with Verilator as backend is supported on both Linux and Windows platforms.
+SpinalSim + Verilator is supported on both Linux and Windows platforms.

 Scala
 ^^^^^

-Don't forget to add the following in your build.sbt file
+Don't forget to add the following in your ``build.sbt`` file:

 .. code-block:: scala

    fork := true

-And you will always need the following imports in your Scala testbench :
+And you will always need the following imports in your Scala testbench:

 .. code-block:: scala